 4. Challenges in Automobile and Transportation

 In the era of cheap internet and connected devices, upgradations can be made on-demand.
-Modern cars are equipped with IoT based smart sensors that help in real-time car tracking, speed control, fuel consumption control, car renting solutions, etc. IoT along with deep learning helps in developing automated parking systems, semi autopilots, and even self-driving cars.
+Modern cars are equipped with IoT based smart sensors that help in real-time car tracking, speed control, fuel consumption control, car renting solutions, etc. IoT and deep learning help in developing automated parking systems, semi autopilots, and even self-driving cars.

 Maintaining safety and privacy benchmarks are the main challenges in the automobile sector.
-Right from the hardware endpoint to the analysis center and blockchains, the data is vulnerable to interruption and coordinated malware attacks.
+The data is vulnerable to interruption and coordinated malware attacks from the hardware endpoint to the analysis center and blockchains.
 Proper data governance and firewalls are essential to overcome the challenges.

 5. Challenges in the Energy sector